 Sweeping evergreen boughs make the Norfolk Island pine (Araucaria heterophylla, zones 9-11) a stunning house tree.
 This charming tree isn't technically a pine at all but a tropical plant that hates the cold.
 It does very closely resemble a pine tree, however, and is often seen decorated during the holiday season.
 A potted Norfolk Island pine tree grows slowly, ultimately reaching a height of around 6 to 8 feet.

 Norfolk Island pines prefer indirect light to sunny windows.
 They also like humidity, so mist yours once a week to keep it happy.
 Like many other plants, the Norfolk Island pine needs water only when the top of the soil is dry.
 If desired, you can provide a bit of water-soluble fertilizer in the spring and summer.

 The Madagascar Dragon Tree

-If you like low-maintenance plants, consider the Madagascar dragon tree (Dracaena marginat).
-These trees produce spiky green leaves that are often tipped in red.
+If you like low-maintenance plants, consider the Madagascar dragon tree (Dracaena marginata, zones 10-12).
+These trees produce spiky green leaves that are often edged in red.
 When grown in low light, the leaf tips may remain green rather than turning red, but the plant will do just fine.
 These trees can reach 12 feet in height but grow quite slowly indoors, usually reaching only 4 to 6 feet.

 You'll find that your dragon tree easy to get along with.
 It likes its soil kept moist but demands little else.
-It tolerates being root bound if you don't get around to repotting as often as you should, and it doesn't really need to be fertilized.
-You can give the plant a light feeding in early spring if you like, but the tree won't complain if it doesn't get a meal.
+It tolerates being root bound if you don't get around to repotting as often as you should, and it doesn't really need to be fertilized very often.
+You can give the plant a light application of fertilizer in early spring if you like, but the tree won't complain if it doesn't get a meal.